OTFormat/OTFormat-Reader/README.md

 Also, OTFormat is a self-describing format which enables data and its meta data to be directly retrieved from a single tape cartridge directly.
 Details please click [here](https://asset.fujifilm.com/www/jp/files/2021-04/9518fd348ccb9108440825bef2af56cb/OTFormat_Specification_ver2.0.0.pdf) if you are interested in accessing the OTFormat specification.

-## Requiremnts
+## Requirements

 	Operating System: 	Red Hat Enterprise Linux 7.9, CentOS 7.9
 	CPU: 			x86_64 architecture
 	Memory: 		>64MB
 	Disk size: 		(MINIMUM)        > 100GB
-				(RECOMMENDATION) > 100GB + a toal capacity of objects you want to read from a tape Tape drive: 		LTO8, TS1155 or TS1160 tape drive
+				(RECOMMENDATION) > 100GB + a total capacity of objects you want to read from a tape Tape drive: 		LTO8, TS1155 or TS1160 tape drive
-	Tape: 			LTO8, JD, JE, JL or JM tape formatted with the OTFormat Compiler (OPTIONAL): 	gcc, version 4.8.5 20150623, was used for making the bindary
+	Tape: 			LTO8, JD, JE, JL or JM tape formatted with the OTFormat Compiler (OPTIONAL): 	gcc, version 4.8.5 20150623, was used for making the binary

 ## How to use